Breastfeeding Support Center

 We are here to help!

-At each of your baby’s well child checks, we will be closely following their growth and enquiring about their nutrition.
+At each of your baby’s well child checks, we will be closely following their growth and inquiring about their nutrition.
 As board-certified pediatricians, we can help provide guidance on routine breastfeeding questions and trouble-shooting.
 We are committed to helping nursing be as smooth and as rewarding as possible for you and your family.

 In some instances, more expertise is needed to make the breastfeeding relationship a successful one.
 A lactation consultant can be invaluable in helping with problems such as latching difficulties, painful nursing, low milk production, and inadequate weight gain, to name a few.
 We have great relationships with the lactation consultants in the area, and we can help point you in the correct direction if further help is necessary.

 Some of our favorite online resources for breastfeeding support include:

 While many medications are safe to use when you are breastfeeding, some drugs may affect your milk supply or possibly be harmful to your infant.
 Below, is a handy list of commonly used medications that are usually safe in typical doses while breastfeeding.
 If you are taking a medication that is not on this list, please do not hesitate to speak to your pediatrician or obstetrician for further guidance.